 Premise: Ten-year-old Chihiro Ogino and her family are in the process of moving to a new home when her father accidentally (and literally) sets the family on a path of discovery, horror and wonder containing an army of magical beasts, nightmare creatures and spirits.

-Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking meditation on the mysteries of youth, spelled out here with some of the most fantastic, pleasing and grotesque images ever put on screen.
-This bonafide modern classic is another film that rewards multiple viewings over the course of years.
+Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking treatise of the mysteries of youth, spelled out with some of the most fantastic, pleasing and grotesque images ever put on screen.
+This bonafide modern classic is another film that rewards multiple viewings over several years.

 “The Lord of the Rings” (trilogy) (2001-2003)

 Premise: Young hobbit Frodo Baggins finds himself the unlikely savior of Middle-earth as he journeys to Mordor’s Mount Doom to vanquish the evil lord Sauron and his orc minions by destroying The One Ring.
 Meanwhile, the exiled Ranger Aragon struggles to reclaim his rightful place as king of men — a kingdom sick with corruption and myopia.

 Why it’s worthy: This trilogy has it all, including fairly overt (and notably faithful to creator J.R.R.
 Tolkien’s) references to “pipe weed” as a calming and nourishing agent for the wizard Gandalf and his Hobbit buddies.
 Even without that, the movies’ historical-minded, influential production design and special effects are some of the most satisfyingly epic things to lay one’s eyes on whilst high.

 Premise: The story of a young farm boy from the planet Tatooine who takes on the evil Galatic Empire has become an integral part of the global culture from which its story and characters were originally cobbled.